- Home

 Binge Drinking Causes Alcohol to Stay In Your Body Longer

-If a person is binge drinking – consuming high quantities of alcohol within a relatively short period of time, the liver cannot process all the alcohol at the same rate.
+If a person is binge drinking – consuming high quantities of alcoholic drinks within a relatively short period of time, the liver cannot process all the alcohol at the same rate.
 The alcohol, therefore, remains in the body longer.
+The presence of other substances, such as certain medications or food, can also influence how alcohol is absorbed and metabolised, affecting the risks and effects of binge drinking.
 This will affect the length of time that alcohol stays in a person’s system and would produce a positive test result where a smaller quantity of alcohol would produce a negative – even when consumed at the same time.

-The higher the level of alcohol that remains in the person’s bloodstream, the more pronounced alcohol’s effects are.
+The higher the level of alcohol that remains in the person’s bloodstream, especially after consuming multiple alcoholic drinks, the more pronounced alcohol’s effects are.

 Having alcohol in your system can produce the following effects: